digibib/go-feig/docs/Integration.md

 The software runs a server on the USB (or Serial) connected machine:

-    localhost, port 1667, optionally using TLS
+    localhost, port 1667, optionally using TLS (new browsers require TLS to allow cross-site scripting)

 Communication with the RFID transponders are done through a JSON API described below.
 Two basic flows for communicating with the device are supported: polling or event-based